 - Height 6' 2", Weight 193 lb.

-Lourdes Gurriel Jr. has played for the Cuban national team.
-He is part of a prominent Cuban baseball family, being the son of Lourdes Gourriel, the brother of Yulieski Gurriel and Yuniesky Gourriel, nephew of Luis Enrique Gourriel, great-nephew of José R. Delgado and cousin of Yoannys Delgado.
-Like his brother Yulieski, he stated in 2014 that he preferred his name to be spelled "Gurriel", and not "Gourriel", as was the most common spelling until then.
+Lourdes Gurriel, often called Lourdes Gurriel Jr., has played for the Cuban national team before reaching the major leagues.
+He is part of a prominent Cuban baseball family, being the son of Lourdes Gourriel Sr., the brother of Yuli Gurriel and Yuniesky Gourriel, nephew of Luis Enrique Gourriel, great-nephew of José R. Delgado and cousin of Yoannys Delgado.
+Like his brother Yuli, he stated in 2014 that he preferred his name to be spelled "Gurriel", and not "Gourriel", as was the most common spelling until then.

 Gourriel was 0 for 6 in the first round of the 2010 World Junior Championship but went 2 for 2 with two doubles, two runs and two RBI to help Cuba win the Bronze Medal game.
 He debuted that winter for Sancti Spíritus, which was managed by his father and for which two of his brothers were starters.
 Lourdes Jr. was 3 for 15 with a homer and walk for the 2010-2011 season.
 In 2011-2012, he was a utility man, playing 10-19 games at 1B (backing up Yunier Mendoza), 2B (backing up José Alfonso), SS (backing up Orlando Acebey) and LF (backing up Frederich Cepeda) and also seeing action in CF and RF.
 The teenager hit only .227/.304/.341, fielding .956.